fractalmandala/brhatNew/src/routes/dhiti/abuseofart.md

 The actual significance of the “few points” mentioned above can be understood by these dārśanika words of modern day seer Ram Swarup:

->"The alien rulers decided that the leading ideas of Hinduism were idolatry, polytheism, Brahmanism and other "superstitions''.
+> The alien rulers decided that the leading ideas of Hinduism were idolatry, polytheism, Brahmanism and other "superstitions''.
 The fact that these categories belong to Semitic thought and history and have never been used by the Hindus in discussing their fundamental ideas was completely disregarded.
 Similarly, the fact that the basic ideas that have occupied Hindu sages are Rita, Dharma, interchange between gods and men (parasparam bhavayantah).
 Brahmavada, Atma-vada, Advaita, Purusha-prakriti-jiva, Yoga, Mukti, the four purusharthas, Karma and Rebirth, the four stages, the four debts, the divine qualities (daivi sampada) like non-violence, truthfulness, friendliness and compassion for all (jiva daya), welfare of the world (loka samgrah), microcosm-macrocosm (pinda-brahamanda), multiple modes and planes of existence psychic and spiritual (lokas), cycles of creations and dissolutions set in a time-scale which should be the envy of modern astronomers and space geographers-all these did not count.
-The rulers arbitrarily decided that Hinduism was a miscellany of gods and creeds and castes and was idolatrous." <sup>4</sup>
+The rulers arbitrarily decided that Hinduism was a miscellany of gods and creeds and castes and was idolatrous.<sup>4</sup>

 There has been plenty of attempted subconscious tuning in the movie.
 Apart from the overt vilification as mentioned above, the covert attempts such as attaching a catchy tune with the entry of the reformer, as well as communist ideology of the reformer are also inserted.
 However, there was one particular piece which was most heartbreaking to this author, something which might not have been imagined as propaganda by the creators perhaps.
 It was the renaming of the female protagonist from Maitrī to Rosie.